 - lime slices for serving

-cover a small plate with the course salt
+- cover a small plate with the coarse salt

-moisten rim of glass with squeezed lime, turn upside down on the salt covered plate and turn until the rim of the glass is coated in salt
+- moisten the rim of a glass with squeezed lime, turn upside down on the salt-covered plate and turn until the rim of the glass is coated in salt